Warm Ocean Water is Melting the Doomsday Glacier

 Early spring greening is also observed in Europe, Siberia, and Northern China as global temperature increases.

-Now, a team of scientist have discovered that a vital glacier in Antarctica is melting rapidly.
+Now, a team of scientists have discovered that a vital glacier in Antarctica is melting rapidly.

 The Thwaites Glacier, located in West Antarctica, has been called the ‘doomsday glacier’ and ‘the most critical glacier globally.’
-The glacier is roughly the size of Britain or Florida and already contributes to 4 per cent of sea-level rise each year.
+It is roughly the size of Britain or Florida and already contributes 4 per cent of sea-level rise yearly.

 Why is Thwaites Glacier important?